In this article, we will explain what the Amazon Best Sellers Rank (BSR) is and how it’s calculated.

 The lower the BSR, the better, as it indicates the product is selling more and is more popular.

 It is important to note that the Best Sellers Rank of a product is only in comparison to other products in the same category or subcategory.
 So a product with a BSR of #1 in ‘Toys & Games’ is the best-selling product in that category.

 You can use sourcing software like Helium 10 or Jungle Scout to show the rank or BSR for each product in the search results.
 Use this data in conjunction with the sales rank charts to make a more informed decision.

 How to Find the Amazon Sales Rank for a Product

 The first step is to go to the Amazon product listing page.
 If you then scroll down the page, after the description, you will see a box titled ‘Product details‘

-This box contains important data Amazon has for the product such as weight, ASIN and number of reviews.
-You will also find the Best Sellers Rank or BSR as in the example above.
+This box contains important data Amazon has for the product, such as weight, ASIN, and the number of reviews.
+You will also find the Best Sellers Rank or BSR, as in the example above.

 How is Amazon Best Sellers Rank Calculated?

-Amazon uses several different factors to calculate the Best Sellers Rank;
+The Amazon sales rank calculator uses several different factors to work out the Best Sellers Rank:

 - Current and historical sales volume